3liz/lizmap-documentation/source/install/linux.rst

 Generic Server Configuration
 ===============================================================

-This documentation provides an example for configuring a server with the Debian or Ubuntu Server distribution.
+This documentation provides an example for configuring a server with the Debian 9 distribution.
 We assume you have base system installed and updated.

-.. warning:: This page does not describe how to secure your Apache server.
+.. warning:: This page does not describe how to secure your Nginx server.
+It's just for a demonstration.

 Configure Locales
 --------------------------------------------------------------